Adaptive MCMC for Generalized Method of Moments with Many Moment Conditions

 \section{Discussion}

 We propose a new adaptive MCMC approach to infer Bayesian GMM with many moment conditions.
 Our proposal consists of two elements.
 The first is the use of a nonparametric eigenvalue-regularized precision matrix estimator \citep{Lam2016} for estimating the weighting matrix.
 This prevents us from ill-estimating the weighting matrix.
 The second is the use of random adaptation.
-By setting adaptation probability as exponentially decreasing, it can significantly reduce the computational burden, while retaining statistical efficiency.
-We show the superiority of the proposed approach over existing approaches through simulation, and demonstrate the approach by applying it to a demand analysis for automobiles.
+Setting adaptation probability as exponentially decreasing can significantly reduce the computational burden, while retaining statistical efficiency.
+We demonstrate the superiority of the proposed approach over existing approaches through simulation, and by applying it to a demand analysis for automobiles.

-There are several promising research areas stem from this study.
-First, a theoretical investigation of the effects of tuning/estimation of a weighting matrix on the posterior density is needed, which is absent in the literature.
+Several promising research areas stem from this study.
+First, a theoretical investigation of the effects of tuning/estimation of a weighting matrix on the posterior density is necessary, which is absent in the literature.
 Second, while the proposed approach seems to be fairly robust to $N^{*}$, there is room for improvement by finding a better $N^{*}$.
-Third, while this study addresses only problems caused by many moment conditions, problems caused by many unknown parameters are also important.
-The proposed method should serve as a stepping stone for further development of inferential methods for high-dimensional Bayesian GMM.
-Finally, it is worth conducting a thorough comparison between the proposed approach and existing frequentist and Bayesian approaches tailored to a specific class of models such as IV regressions and dynamic panel models.
+Third, while this study only addresses problems caused by many moment conditions, it is also important to solve the problems caused by many unknown parameters.
+The proposed method should serve as a stepping stone for the further development of inferential methods for high-dimensional Bayesian GMM.
+Finally, it is worth conducting a thorough comparison between the proposed approach and existing classical and Bayesian approaches tailored to a specific class of models, such as IV regressions and dynamic panel models.